 When it comes to your health information, you have certain rights.
 This section explains your rights and some of our responsibilities to help you.

-- You can ask to see or get an electronic or paper copy of your treatment record and other health information we have about you.
+- You can ask to see or get a copy of your health and claims records and other health information we have about you.
 Ask us how to do this.

-Ask us to correct your medical record
+Ask us to correct health and claims records

-- You can ask us to correct treatment and health information about you that you think is incorrect or incomplete.
+- You can ask us to correct your health and claims records if you think they are incorrect or incomplete.
 Ask us how to do this.

-- We may say “no” to your request, but we'll tell you why in writing within 60 days
+- We may say no to your request, but we'll tell you why in writing within 60 days.

 Request confidential communications